nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Discontinued/cancelled/naturally ended medications ###

-{% include custominfocallout.html content="**Note:** It is not currently possible for all GP system suppliers to distinguish between “Discontinued”, “Cancelled” & “Naturally Ended” medications." type="info" %}
+{% include custominfocallout.html content="**Note:** It is not currently possible for all GP system suppliers to distinguish between “Discontinued”, “Cancelled” & “Naturally ended” medications." type="info" %}

 The definitions for each of these are supplied below: